Writing & Reading Support (for Undergraduates)

 Monday 8:00 AM - 6:00 PM

-8:00 AM - 6:00 PM
+Wednesday 8:00 AM - 6:00 PM

 Thursday 8:00 AM - 6:00 PM

-Friday 8:00 AM - 4:00 PM
+8:00 AM - 5:00 PM

 WSP Appointment Activities

-Winter 2024 Writing/Reading support Activities
+Fall 2024 Writing/Reading support Activities

 Click on this link to see a list of Writing Support activities.

-*This list includes the activity title as they appear in Accudemia, the ARC's scheduling system.
+*This list includes the activity title as they appear in "Accudemia," the ARC's scheduling system.

 Writing & Reading Support (WRS) serves UCR undergraduate students through 1 to 1 consultations and workshops.
 Our writing & reading tutors are undergraduate students from multiple majors across the UCR campus.
 We can provide you writing and reading assistance in any academic discipline during any stage of your writing process, pre-writing, to finalizing drafts.
 Writing tutors are a complement to in-class instruction and instructor office hours.
 How To Prepare for Your Appointment